The advice I wish I’d known sooner as a Badminton Coach – Introduction

 Plus I hope that some challenge your thinking as they did mine when I first heard them!

-I guarantee that they all work and will give you a fresh outlook on coaching
+My hope is that they will give you a fresh outlook on coaching

 My promise to you